hraberg/akeem/README.md

 ### Benchmarks

-You can run a small set of the Racket benchmarks using:
+You can run a small subset of the Racket benchmarks using:

 ``` bash
 make RACKET_HOME=/path/to/racket benchmarks
 ```

 The `racket` executable itself is assumed to be on the path.
-Akeem can currently run about 10% of the benchmarks, and is about 3 times slower than Racket.
+Akeem can currently run about 10% of the benchmarks, and is about 4 times slower than Racket.

 ### Profiling